fmiusov/noteTaker/README.md

 **Friday 6:20pm** switched from fs.writeFile to fs.appendfile, however, now I am not able to append the new object into the existing array.

+**Friday 7:00pm** fs.writeFile now successfully appends a new object to the array on the db.json when tested in Postman.
+No unique ids exist yet for these objects, and delete call still needs to be written.

 ## Debug Strategies: